AIgen/QOOB/README.md

 This repository comes bundled with the 11 publicly available UCI datasets used in our paper.
 To reproduce the results in Table 2 and 3 of our paper [3] on the protein dataset, please call the function `compareConformalMethods` in the `MATLAB` folder with the following parameters:

 	compareConformalMethods("protein", "table2", 100, 0.1, 0.768, ["SC100", "SQC100", "CC100", "OOBCC100", "OOBNCC100", "QOOB100"]);
-The parameters are described in the parameters subsection (however note that the third parameter is the number of simulations to average over; if you are running the simulation on a personal computer, we recommend a smaller value such as 5-10).
+The parameters are described in the parameters subsection below (however note that the third parameter is the number of simulations to average over; if you are running the experiment on a personal computer, we recommend a smaller value such as 5-10).
 Once the execution above completes, an output results file is produced at `MATLAB/results/protein/table2.txt`, and more detailed experimental results are dumped in `MATLAB/dumps/protein_table2.mat`.
 This folder structure comes pre-constructed on cloning the repository.

 ### Sample output
 Post execution, a call to `compareConformalMethods` will produce an output at `MATLAB/results/protein/table2.txt` which looks like the following: